nembrinj/protofablab/2025/projects/Group103/README.md

 Blob detection was a crucial part of our method.
 Because in order to develop the navigational part, we need to detect some LED-Balls.
 Which is why we leveraged AI there to make quick progress when creating a simple blob detector for our LEDs.

-To support our devolopment, we first recorded some [example data](./Code/example_data/), allowing us to test and tune the detector without needing the full robot setup.
+To support our development, we first recorded some [example data](./Code/example_data/), allowing us to test and tune the detector without needing the full robot setup.

 Our first implementation attempt revealed an unexpected challenge.
 The initial version of our 3D-printed ball had holes to maximize LED light emission.
 Combined with a somewhat reflective floor surface, this created blob-shaped reflections  [placeholder for such picture](..) that confused OpenCV's `SimpleBlobDetector` module, leading us to develop a custom approach that works as follows: